Home » Best CFD Trading Brokers in December 2024

 • CySEC – the Cyprus Securities and Exchange Commission (CySEC licenses are valid across the EU and the EEA)

-• FSB – the Financial Services Board of South Africa
+• FSCA – the Financial Services Supervisory Authority of South Africa

 • FINMA – the Swiss Financial Market Supervisory Authority